triciaviannisa/indonesian-sentiment-analysis-robustness-evaluation/README.md

 Repository for the materials associated with the Bachelor's Thesis "Evaluating the Robustness of Sentiment Analysis for Indonesian Using Behavioral Testing"

 ## Dataset
-- SmSA Dataset from IndoNLU Benchmark
+- SmSA dataset from IndoNLU Benchmark
+- SmSA test subset from the SmSA dataset, with the sentiment labels changed to numerics
 - Self-constructed formality-level datasets

 ## Evaluation